 &lt;sup>2 Reference is to the new short-term rental regulations in Chapter 16.
-Update if the section number changes.

-(b) In the event a licensee wishes to challenge the revocation or a suspension of a license by the Town Administrator, they can request, in writing, a public hearing before the Town Board within thirty (30) days of the license being revoked or suspended.
+(b) In the event a licensee wishes to challenge the revocation or a suspension of a license by the Town

+Administrator, they can request, in writing, a public hearing before the Town Board within thirty (30) days of the license being revoked or suspended.